yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

-For information that can help you maintain compliance with various open source licensing during the lifecycle of a product created using the Yocto Project, see the "`Maintaining Open Source License Compliance During Your Product's
+For information that can help you maintain compliance with various open source licensing during the lifecycle of a product created using the Yocto Project, see the ":ref:`dev-manual/dev-manual-common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.
-Lifecycle <&YOCTO_DOCS_DEV_URL;#maintaining-open-source-license-compliance-during-your-products-lifecycle>`__"
-section in the Yocto Project Development Tasks Manual.